HackHawk/y3_se_project/docs/eslint_prettier_config.md

   - `prettier-plugin-tailwindcss`: a Prettier v3lugin for Tailwind CSS v3.0+ that automatically sorts classes based on our recommended class order.
   - `eslint-plugin-import`: This plugin intends to support linting of ES2015+ (ES6+) import/export syntax, and prevent issues with misspelling of file paths and import names.
   - `eslint-config-airbnb`: This package provides Airbnb's .eslintrc as an extensible shared config.
+  - `eslint-import-resolver-alias`: This is a simple Node.js module import resolution plugin for `eslint-plugin-import`, which supports native Node.js module resolution, module alias/mapping and customer file extensions.

 - Go visit the package pages on https://www.npmjs.com/ for more info on the plugins.